Richard III (play): Historical inaccuracy

 Richard returned from the North to fulfil Edward IV's wish that he rule as Lord Protector.
-It was the Plantagenet tradition that a future king (in this case Edward V, the elder of the "princes in the tower") would stay in the royal apartments of the Tower of London while awaiting his coronation.
+It was the Plantagenet tradition that a future king (in this case Edward V, the elder of the "princes in the tower") would stay in the royal apartments at the Tower of London while awaiting his coronation.
 No one knows why the "princes in the tower" disappeared or what happened to them.
 Richard took the throne by an Act of Parliament, on the basis of testimony claiming that Edward IV's marriage to Queen Elizabeth (Elizabeth Woodville) had been bigamous.
 Contemporary rumours that Richard had murdered his own wife appear baseless; she is thought to have died of tuberculosis.
 There is no surviving evidence to suggest that he planned to marry his niece, Elizabeth of York, although rumours about this plan did circulate.
-However, at the time he was also negotiating a marriage for Elizabeth with a Portuguese prince, Manuel, Duke of Beja (later Manuel I of Portugal).
+At the time he was also negotiating a marriage for Elizabeth with a Portuguese prince, Manuel, Duke of Beja (later Manuel I of Portugal).

-At the Battle of Bosworth there was no single combat between Richard and Richmond (Henry Tudor), although it has been suggested that Richard had hoped for one.
+At the Battle of Bosworth there was no single combat between Richard and Richmond (Henry Tudor).
 Richard spotted Richmond in his rearguard surrounded by French pikemen and led a cavalry charge against him.
 Richard was steered away from Richmond by Sir Rhys ap Thomas.
-The Stanleys (Thomas, Lord Stanley, and his younger brother, Sir William Stanley) only entered the fray in support of Richmond when they saw that Richard was vulnerable; when he saw the Stanleys, Richard cried "Treason".
+The Stanleys (Thomas, Lord Stanley, and his younger brother, Sir William Stanley) entered the fray in support of Richmond when they saw that Richard was vulnerable; when he saw this, Richard cried "Treason".
 Richard fell from his horse after it lost its footing in a marshy area; he was offered a new horse but declined.
-Now on foot, Richard was hacked to death.

 The only contemporary reference to Richard having any deformities was the observation that his right shoulder was slightly higher than his left, which is now known to have been caused by his scoliosis of the spine.
-After the discovery of Richard's remains in 2012 it became clear that he might have been slightly hunched, but the degree and direction of the curvature was not as serious as that of a spinal kyphosis.
+After the discovery of Richard's remains in 2012 it became clear that he might have been slightly hunched, though the degree and direction of the curvature was not as serious as that of what is now known as spinal kyphosis.